jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 There are two ways how to enter data into fields:

 1. Fill data inside field properties.
 This option is available for all fields that can be assigned to Sender.
 To view and edit field properties, click the field — all available attributes for editing will be displayed.
 Please note that the "Show advanced settings" option is available only while no additional attributes have been added to the field.
-Once at least one additional attribute is added — either during creation or later in edit mode — this option will no longer appear, and all available attributes will be displayed for editing instead.
+Once at least one additional attribute is added — either during creation or later in edit mode — this option will no longer appear, and all available attributes will be displayed for editing instead
 2. Draw a signature by clicking the signature field
 3. Fill data by double-clicking the field.
 This option is available for the following fields: Text, Number, Currency, Date, Choice, Checkbox and QR/barcode (if data code content is selected).